 D: Everyone does that!
 Do you know that!!

 P: Yeah but they all have loads of people working for them, I've no team, its still just me now.
 Anyway, so I had a call from a friend who said they were doing a party next to my studio, but I'd said I couldn't go because I was working on finishing everything.
 Come midnight I fancied a lil' break so decided to pop in for fifteen minutes.
-As soon as I arrived I realised I was in a weird zone and couldn't converse so I found the hostess - Alannah Currie from Thompson Twins - and explained I had to go.
+As soon as I arrived I realized I was in a weird zone and couldn't converse so I found the hostess - Alannah Currie from Thompson Twins - and explained I had to go.

 D: Oh!
 Alannah!
 Where was this?

 P: King's Cross, my studio was on Caledonian Road.
-So Alannah said, no don't go Debbie and Chris are coming, and that second you walked in the door.
+So Alannah said, 'no, don't go Debbie and Chris are coming,' and that second you walked in the door.
 It was the first time I'd ever felt star struck.
 You reduced me to a five year old going, "I love you, I love you."
 And you're looking at me going, "Who IS this!"

 D: [laughing] I think I remember this!